sta210-fa20/website/content/syllabus/index.md

 Please abide by the following as you work on assignments in this course:

-- You may not discuss or otherwise work with others on the quizzes.
-Unauthorized collaboration or using unauthorized materials will be considered a violation for all students involved.
-More details will be given closer to the exam date.
+- On individual assignments such as homework, you may discuss the assignment with other students; however, you may not directly share code or your write up with any other student.
+On team assignments such as labs, you may discuss the assignment with other teams; however, you may not directly share code or your write up with another team.
+Unauthorized sharing of the code or the write up is considered a violation of the standards for academic honesty for all students involved.
 - **Reusing code**: Unless explicitly stated otherwise, you may make use of online resources (e.g. StackOverflow) for coding examples on assignments.
 If you directly use code from an outside source (or use it as inspiration), you must explicitly cite where you obtained the code.
-Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism.
+Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism and a violation of the standards for academic honesty.
-- On individual assignments, you may not directly share code or write up with other students.
-On team assignments, you may not directly share code or write up with another team.
-Unauthorized sharing of the code or write up will be considered a violation for all students involved.
+- You may not discuss or otherwise work with anyone on quizzes.
+Unauthorized collaboration or use of unauthorized materials is considered a violation of the standards for academic honesty for all students involved.
+More specific details about academic honesty will be provided with the quiz instructions.

 Any violations in academic honesty standards as outlined in the [Duke Community Standard](https://studentaffairs.duke.edu/conduct/about-us/duke-community-standard) and those specific to this course will automatically result in a 0 for the assignment and will be reported to the [Office of Student Conduct](https://studentaffairs.duke.edu/conduct) for further action.

-### Communication
+### Course communication

-All lecture notes, assignment instructions, up-to-date schedule, and other course materials may be found on the course website, https://sta20-fa20.netlify.app .
+All lecture notes, assignment instructions, up-to-date schedule, and other course materials may be found on the course website, https://sta210-sp21.netlify.app/, specifically on the [**Schedule**](https://sta210-sp21.netlify.app/schedule/) page.

-I will also email announcements through Sakai periodically to ensure everyone has the current information.
-Please check your email and/or the Announcements page regularly.
+We will also use Sakai to email periodic announcements to the class.
+Please regulalry check your email or check the **Announcements** tab in Sakai to ensure you have up-to-date information about the course.

-### Getting Help
+### Asking for help

-- If you have a question during lecture or lab, feel free to ask it!
-There are likely other students with the same question, so by asking you will create a learning opportunity for everyone.
+- **If you have a question during lecture or lab, please to ask it!** There are likely other students with the same question, so by asking you will create a learning opportunity for everyone.
 - The teaching team is here to help you be successful in the course.
 You are encouraged to attend office hours during the times posted on the home page to ask questions about the course content and assignments.
-A lot of questions are most effectively answered in-person, so office hours are a valuable resource.
+A lot of questions are most effectively answered through discussion rather than email, so office hours are a valuable resource.
 Please use them!
 - Outside of class and office hours, any general questions about course content or assignments should be posted on Piazza.
 There is a chance another student has already asked a similar question, so please check the other posts on Piazza before adding a new question.
 If you know the answer to a question posted on Piazza, I encourage you to respond!

-Check out the [Help](/help/) tab for more information about getting help and resources.
+Check out the [Help](/help/) tab for more information about finding help and additional resources.

 ### Email